-, Assesses and documents student Reviews overall student Counsels faculty in the progress and collaborates with progress in the course/clinical development of strategies to students to identify individualized and develop remediation enhance individual student strategies for success. strategies as needed to support success and overall course success. success.
-Mentors' students in the Evaluates students in the Collaborates with faculty to development of professional development of professional periodically evaluate courses behaviors. behaviors regarding student professional beliaviors. beliaviors behaviors to ensure professional behaviors are in line with national standards.
-DEC SEARCH/SCHOLARSHIP ACTIVITII KES SEARCH/SCHOLARSHIP ACTIVITIE 23 CLINICAL ASSISTANT CLINICAL ASSOCIATE CLINICAL PROFESSOR PROFESSOR PROFESSOR Reviews current research and best Serves as a subject matter expert Serves as a subject matter expert practices to prepare for for students and colleagues. for students, colleagues and the class/clinical teaching. community. - Engage in quality improvement Serves as a leader in quality or best practices improvement/best practices implementations reflecting implementations and evaluation. scientific underpinnings.
-1 Engage in or submits a Guides/directs grant proposals grant proposal at the University at the state/federal level. or local level.
+1 Assesses and documents student Reviews overall student Counsels faculty in the progress and collaborates with progress in the course/clinical development of strategies to students to identify individualized and develop remediation enhance individual student strategies for success. strategies as needed to support success and overall course success. success.
+Mentors' students in the Evaluates students in the Collaborates with faculty to development of professional development of professional periodically evaluate courses behaviors. behaviors regarding student professional behaviors to ensure professional behaviors are in line with national standards.
+RES SEARCH/SCHOLARSHIP ACTIVITI ES CLINICAL ASSISTANT CLINICAL ASSOCIATE CLINICAL PROFESSOR PROFESSOR PROFESSOR CERTIFIED TROTESSOR Reviews current research and best Serves as a subject matter expert Serves as a subject matter expert practices to prepare for for students and colleagues. for students, colleagues and the class/clinical teaching. community.
+Engage in quality improvement Serves as a leader in quality or best practices improvement/best practices implementations reflecting implementations and evaluation. scientific underpinnings.
+Engage in or submits a Guides/directs grant proposals grant proposal at the University at the state/federal level. or local level.
 Attends professional Achieve certification beyond the Achieve certification beyond the conferences/workshops/seminars baseline requirements defined baseline requirements defined annually. for clinical appointments. for clinical appointments.
-ROFESSIONAL SERVICE ACTIVITES CLINICAL ASSISTANT CLINICAL ASSOCIATE CLINICAL PROFESSOR PROFESSOR PROFESSOR Maintains current membership in Actively engages in professional Provides leadership or professional organizations. organizations. expertise in professional, state, national, or international organizations.
-Serves as a member of Serves as a resource to Provides leadership or expertise communities of interest or communities of interest or for communities of interest or community organizations. community organizations. community organizations by de la de la serving as a chair or board/committee member.
-Actively engages in SON or College Provides leadership or actively Provides leadership in SON, committees. engages in SON or College College, or University committees. committees. committees. committees. committees.
+P ROFESSIONAL SERVICE ACTIVITES 5 CLINICAL ASSISTANT CLINICAL ASSOCIATE CLINICAL PROFESSOR PROFESSOR PROFESSOR Maintains current membership in Actively engages in professional Provides leadership or professional organizations. organizations. expertise in professional, state, national, or international organizations.
+Serves as a member of Serves as a resource to Provides leadership or expertise communities of interest or communities of interest or for communities of interest or community organizations. community organizations. community organizations by serving as a chair or board/committee member.
+Actively engages in SON or College Provides leadership or actively Provides leadership in SON, committees. engages in SON or College College, or University committees. committees.